metatooth/libmultidraw/README.md

 ## LICENSE

 Multidraw is released under the [MIT License](LICENSE).
-Note that many parts of the codebase are copyright:
+Note that many parts of the codebase are also copyright:

 ```
 /*